vvijayaraman0822/MapsterApplication/documentation/sprint_docs/buddy_smith/2_buddy_smith_11-25.md

 ## Description of Sprint

 I worked on adding automatic location centering to the app.
 I have been unable to get the app to work on my end.
 Brice helped debug over teamview.
-I'm going to try and work more tomorrow.
+I'm going to try and work more tomorrow on Markers and Geofencing..
 Once working, ill push to our branch.